mr-propre/in_out_board_api/README.md

 - Run the Uvicorn server with `python main.py`.

 ## Usage
 By default, the server is running on the 8000 port.
 You can access the Swagger powered API doc at http://localhost:8000/docs.
-On this page you can also test the API endpoints, as with Postman
+On this page you can also test the API endpoints, as with Postman.